 Only 1-3% of clients, have reported very mild side effects of slight brain fog or feeling mentally tired after a neurofeedback session.
 Any symptoms resolve quickly.
 If these symptoms do arise, protocols can be adjusted to minimize side effects.
 With the convenience of using a remote neurofeedback program, you and your clinician will set up the ideal time of day for your training to mitigate potential side effects.

-Here at California Christian Counseling, we understand the importance of time as well as the desire to achieve results.
+Here at Newport Beach Christian Counseling, we understand the importance of time as well as the desire to achieve results.
 The equipment (headband and single electrode) that we use can provide neurofeedback training at home.
 No more scrambling to fit in office visits three times per week.
 Depending on the client’s treatment goals, ideal training times will be determined with your neurofeedback clinician.

 Since the equipment is compact and portable, you can train for 20 minutes whenever and wherever is most ideal in your schedule.
 The training program and your secure client profile are run through an app, which is accessible to phones or tablets.
 Your clinician will have live access to your training session and can provide immediate feedback if needed.

 From your client portal, you can view your session results as well as see how your brain waves are adjusting to training.
-What is also exciting is that California clients do not have to worry about having to be within driving distance of one of our offices.
+What is also exciting is that Newport Beach clients do not have to worry about having to be within driving distance of one of our offices.
 The remote capability allows clients anywhere within the state to be able to access this service.
 A recent study validates the effectiveness of the specific remote neurofeedback training system we use in treating the aforementioned brain conditions (Whitehead et al, 2022).

 Another aspect of our neurofeedback service that is unique is that your neurofeedback clinician is also a licensed psychotherapist.
 We are excited to have one of our psychotherapists, Kristy De Leon, MA, PsyD, LMFT offer neurofeedback.
 This is key in achieving results because having a psychotherapist as your neurofeedback clinician allows for richer conversations regarding your goals, and obstacles, and creates realistic coping strategies that will expedite and sustain changes.